 “Save a little bit of money right off the bat for marketing while you’re trying to figure it all out.”

 It’s going to take time and effort to get people to find your store and buy your products.
 This is something ecommerce entrepreneurs should keep in mind right off the bat – customers aren’t going to find you right away, you need to spend time and money to find them.

 One of Ryan’s victories was meeting his first goal of making 10 organic sales in his first three months.
 His goal was to not have these organic sales be family members, friends or repeat customers.
 They came for his marketing and work put into his online presence.

-Be sure to give Ryan some love by check out his store and follow his journey on Instagram.
 Watch the full video with Ryan and Summer to get the full inside scoop from Ryan’s personal experience with starting his own ecommerce store!

 Got an online store yourself?
 Feeling ready for the holiday season?
 Make sure you’re ready to go with our holiday marketing checklist.

 Printful is a printing and dropshipping service with fulfillment centers located all over the world.
 We help people follow their passion and turn ideas into brands and products.